CorvusPrudens/Firewheel/DESIGN_DOC.md

 This node is useful for playing music and ambiances.

 Unlike `OneShotSamplerNode`, this node only has a singular "voice".
-However, it takes anything that implements the `MultiSampleResource` (TODO) which allows it seamlessly blend between multiple audio tracks (useful for creating effects like smoothly changing the music when the player enters a different room).
+However, it takes anything that implements the `MultiSampleResource` trait (TODO) which allows it seamlessly blend between multiple audio tracks (useful for creating effects like smoothly changing the music when the player enters a different room).

 When the user calls `LoopingSamplerNode::load_sample`, the old `MultiSampleResource` will be stopped and replaced with the new one, and the playhead will be reset to `0`.